 Hough told Johnson he would act as intermediary between the thieves and the museum, Horsley said later.
 That was a fine arrangement until Hough set up the ransom scheme, according to Johnson.
 Hough had negotiated a $15,000 finder's fee and Warrington had written him a check.
 Hough returned the check on Jan.
 11, 1974, but it was too late.
 Johnson told the cops, and all of three thieves rolled on Hough and pleaded guilty to lesser charges.

-Hough ended up facing the most serious charges – extortion and grand larceny – and was sentenced to 3 to 20 years.
+Hough ended up facing the most serious charges – extortion and grand larceny – and was sentenced to three to 20 years.
 Hough was paroled after four years and filed for bankruptcy a decade later.

 Horsley was later arrested for shoplifting candy and gum from a store.
 He even bungled that.